How free shall trade ever be

 What does free trade come down to then?

 This is done to suckle an ally to strength.
 It is a political decision – never a cheap one.
-But in a regional context it may make sense.
+But in a regional context, it may make sense.
 It makes sense for the US to allow Mexico some access to its market to build a relationship.
 It makes sense for more developed European countries to help the poorer ones.

 Some will say that building up other economies builds up new markets.
 That’s true but it also builds up new competitors.
 That’s most of the time a zero-sum game at best.
-Most of the time its way worse for the stronger economy.
+Most of the time it’s way worse for the stronger economy.

 Those suckling relationships must have an expiry date.
 They rarely have but they should have and transform into number two.